Section 393(1) of The Income Tax Act 2025 – Payment to Resident

-Section 393(1) of the Income Tax Act 2025 explains the complete framework of TDS on payments to residents.
-It covers when TDS is compulsory, who must deduct tax, applicable rates, threshold limits, and timing of deduction for rent, commission, interest, property transfer, professional fees, dividends, e-commerce, and other specified payments.
+Section 393(1) of the Income Tax Act 2025 explains the complete framework of TDS on payment to resident.
+It covers when TDS is compulsory, who must deduct tax, applicable rates, threshold limits, and timing of deduction.

 CA Shilpa Arora